Elizabeth1006/bitcoin-sentiment-trader-analysis/data/README.md

 # Data Folder Description

-This folder documents the datasets used in the project:
+This folder documents the datasets used in this assignment.
-"Analyzing the Relationship Between Bitcoin Market Sentiment and Trader Performance".

 ---